Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Bicyclus sebetus (female, upper and underside)

-This species-group has 11 described species.
+Saussurei species group.
+This species group has 11 described species.
 Only one species has been recorded at Semuliki: B. dentata.
-Only one individual was ever seen and only one image of this species was captured.
-It was never trapped .
+Only one individual was ever observed and this image captured.

 B-ink.jpeg)